-This is a phrase that’s always captured my imagination, and it crops up in popular culture and in my daily life every so often to remind me of my own mortality – and to motivate me to make art.
+Et In Arcadia, Ego is a phrase that’s always captured my imagination; it crops up in my daily life every so often, to remind me of my own mortality – and to motivate me to make art.

 The first recorded usage was in the painting below by Guercino.
 Last year, I was surprised to find it inscribed on a concrete sculpture by Manfred May, a local artist whose work I admire: